Political awareness, as much as any good social and life strategy, starts with a good understanding of the conflicts of interest.

 Machiavellian power move:

-Leave no traces of bad conduct, no matter how minor, while you start recording all infractions from your employer.
+Leave no traces of bad conduct, while you recording all infractions from your employer.

 You don’t need to use those records.